 #> 2 FALSE TRUE FALSE FALSE TRUE TRUE

-#> 3 FALSE TRUE TRUE TRUE FALSE TRUE
+#> 3 TRUE TRUE TRUE TRUE TRUE TRUE

 #> valid.month valid.year valid.length valid.century